DanieleDidino/spaceship_titanic/README.md

 # Spaceship Titanic

-Spaceship Titanic dataset (Kaggle)
+This is a Kaggle competition and can be found [here](https://www.kaggle.com/competitions/spaceship-titanic/overview)

+### Language Used : Python --version: 3.9.5

-Score: ??????
+Best Score: ??????